SfBkkk/MNIST_Data_Classification/README.md

 Right-click your file and select "copy path".
 Plug it into the imread module of the second last code block, and run the last 2 code blocks.

-There seems to be some bias in the dataset with the numer 7 and 9 that affected the training process, so you shouldn't expect too much when inputting your handwritten 7 and 9.
+There seems to be some bias in the dataset with the numbers 7 and 9 that affected the training process, so you shouldn't expect too much when inputting your handwritten 7 and 9.